-To promote exports and encourage activities in sectors where supply is not already saturated we have introduced tax incentives on profit relating to export turnover and turnover from the production of selected import substitution goods.
-In order for early action to be encouraged and the incentive to seem time critical and attractive, the scheme must be time limited, and therefore the incentives shall run for a period of 5 years from 1 April 2019.
-More information on corporation and self-employed tax incentives, including definitions of what is included, is outlined in Appendix A and can also be found in St Helena's Income Tax Ordinance1.
+To promote exports and encourage activities in sectors where supply is not already saturated there shall be tax incentives on profit relating to export turnover and turnover from the production of selected import substitution goods.
+In order for early action to be encouraged and the incentive to seem time critical and attractive, it must be time limited, and therefore the incentives shall run for a period of 5 years from 1 April 2019.
+More information on corporation and self-employed tax incentives, including definitions of what would be included, is outlined in Annex A.